MayankRunija/Android-Development/MemeApp/Readme.md

 <h3>Contact</h3>
-If you have any questions, suggestions, or feedback, feel free to contact the project owner Mayank Runija via mickeyruni18@gmail.com.
+If you have any questions, suggestions, or feedback, feel free to contact me via mickeyruni18@gmail.com.

-Enjoy sharing and exploring hilarious memes with the Meme Share App!
-Your feedback and contributions are highly appreciated.
+<h4>Enjoy sharing and exploring hilarious memes with the Meme Share App!
+Your feedback and contributions are highly appreciated.</h4>